baamenabar/cv/content/_index.md

 Audiovisual production and post-production.
 3D modeling, animation and rendering.

-#### Responsibilities:

--   Design and development of websites and multimedia interactive software (Flash and Director).
+Here I worked on the design and development of websites and multimedia interactive software (Flash and Director).

 ---